by Matt Itelson

 “It’s a rare talk that can bring scholarly revelations, much-needed critique, and tears of personal recognition,” Malek tweeted.
 “She has given us a gift today.
 So much respect.”

 In remarks welcoming attendees, San Francisco State President Leslie E. Wong emphasized the importance of academic researchers sharing their findings with the public at large.

 “You represent something of value that I think the world has to reacquaint itself with,” he said.

 The Center for Iranian Diaspora Studies, led by Professor Persis Karim, launched in 2017 with a $5-million gift from SF State graduate Neda Nobari.
 It is the first and only center of its kind at an academic institution.
-Drawing upon San Francisco State’s robust academic foundation of ethnic, racial and social justice, the center inspires interdisciplinary inquiry and exploration of Iranian diaspora experience and its impact on transnational identity.
+Drawing upon San Francisco State’s robust academic foundation of ethnic, racial, and social justice, the center inspires interdisciplinary inquiry and exploration of the Iranian diaspora experience and its impact on transnational identity.